 No matter how your teen expresses him or herself, the same five factors are at the core of most struggles parents have with teens.
-These are five things that most every kid deals with, they just manifest in different ways – fights with siblings, eye rolls, rebelling.
+These are five things that most every kid deals with—they just manifest in different ways, like fights with siblings, eye rolls, or rebelling.
 In the immortal words of G.I.
-Joe, knowing is half the battle, so whether you have a kid who’s in the throes of teen challenges or you are counting down the days till you have a teen in your house, here are 5 things that explain why teens struggle.
-Keeping them in mind will help you show more empathy and compassion to your child.
+Joe, knowing is half the battle.
+So whether you have a kid who’s in the throes of teen challenges or you are counting down the days ’til you have a teen in your house, here are 5 things that explain why teens struggle.
+Keeping these in mind will help you show more empathy and compassion to your child.

 1. Physical Challenges

 A natural part of growing up is growing physically.
 Teen boys develop deeper voices, body odor, and facial hair.
 Teen girls develop breasts, a menstruation cycle, and curvier hips.
 We all know this!
 It happened to us, but we tend to forget how it felt to have all these chemicals firing in our brains while we tried to figure out the new things our bodies were doing.
 While these physical changes can feel rapid and unwanted, it’s important to help your teen understand the significance of these changes on their path to adulthood.
-Never make fun of your child as their going through physical changes, just be a listening ear if they have questions and help them handle this most awkward of teen challenges with dignity.
+Never make fun of your child as he or she goes through physical changes.
+Just be a listening ear if your teens have questions and help them handle this most awkward of teen challenges with dignity.

 2. Sexual Challenges

 Every teen will experience sexual changes.
-For boys, the locker room will quickly become a place to compare their body types to other guys.
-Here they’ll struggle to feel adequate if their body doesn’t fit into our culture’s unrealistic standards.
-For girls, their period will quickly become a sensitive topic as they compare who’s gotten theirs and who hasn’t.
-(Not to mention the mood swings and drama that are sure to accompany these changes!)
-While we may feel limited in this season of our teen’s life, it’s vital that we take on the responsibility of answering any questions our teens may have about their changing bodies and sexual awareness.
-This means always being available to talk through tough topics—providing a safe environment for your teen to work through issues with your guidance.
+For boys, the locker room quickly will become a place to compare their body types to other guys.
+Here, they’ll struggle to feel adequate if their bodies don’t fit into our culture’s unrealistic standards.
+For a girl, her period will quickly become a sensitive topic as girls compare who’s gotten theirs and who hasn’t (not to mention the mood swings and drama that are sure to accompany these changes!).
+While we may feel limited in this season of our teens’ lives, it’s vital that we take on the responsibility of answering any questions our teens may have about their changing bodies and sexual awareness.
+This means always being available to talk through tough topics and providing a safe environment for teens to work through issues with your guidance.